sinseman44/clivet-BMS-integration/README.md

 ### Vacation Mode
-When the "VACATION" button is pressed, the appliance maintains the water at 15°C during the specified period of absence.
+When the "VACATION" button is pressed (mode AWAY), the appliance maintains the water at 15°C during the specified period of absence.
 This saves energy.
 The default vacation days are 14. they can be set in a range of 1 to 360 (__only on the unit__).

 ## Sensors